 Naturally, his awards are many.
 His first recognition was in 1974 when the Mason-Dixon Outdoor Writers Association honored him with the Talbot Denmead Memorial Award for conservation writings.

 OWAA has honored him three times.
-First with the Jade of Chiefs Award in 1983, then in 2000 he was named the recipient of the coveted Ham Brown Award for outstanding service.
+First with the Circle of Chiefs Award in 1983, then in 2000 he was named the recipient of the coveted Ham Brown Award for outstanding service.
 In 1991-1992, with OWAA’s highest honor, he was elected to the office of president.

 Other awards include his selection for inclusion in the book National Leaders of American Conservation, published by the Smithsonian Institution in 1985; in 1987 the Distinguished Service Award from the U.S. Forest Service for conceiving and developing the Challenge Cost-Share Program.

 Also, in 1990 he received the Distinguished Service Award from the National Military Fish and Wildlife Association; 1996 the Distinguished Service Award from the Bureau of Land Management and U.S. Forest Service for helping develop the Seeking Common Ground Program to restore federal rangelands; and 1998 a Special Commendation for Exceptional Contributions to the U.S. Fish and Wildlife Service.

 Williamson says one of his great joys in life was when he authored conservation writings in 1984-1995 for Outdoor Life magazine.
 He also free-lanced his popular conservation writings to numerous other magazines and periodicals.

 He served as president, chairman of the board and director in the Mason-Dixon Outdoor Writers Association.
 He also served as vice president, board chairman and member of the board of directors for OWAA.